How to Make Edible Rainbow Sand for Kids (Froot Loop Sand)

 Not only do they allow our younger kids to participate in their older siblings’ activities, but they also allow me to be certain that none of them will accidentally ingest something they’re not supposed to.

-The Edible Beach Sand we made recently was a huge hit with my kids… and because rainbow colours make everything better, I thought it would be fun to make a more colourful version, too!
+The Edible Beach Sand we made recently was a huge hit with my kids… and because rainbow colors make everything better, I thought it would be fun to make a more colorful version, too!

 This edible rainbow play sand is my attempt at doing just that—and my toddlers definitely approved of the results.